Wellbeing through problem solving and developing positive autism identity

 Please note that the Pathway programme

-- Is not a substitute for mental health or care support you may have received or are awaiting.
+- Is not a substitute for mental health support you may have received or are awaiting.

 - Is not a programme for ‘fixing’ the autistic person – It is more about listening to you and working with you in helping you to identify, clarify and resolve issues.